How to Start the Best Seedlings Indoors for Your Garden

 Some of the insecticides applied are systemic, which means that bees and butterflies are poisoned by the nectar from treated plants.
 Systemic insecticides are transported through the entire plant and none of this is listed on the label when you buy seedlings

-Steps to Start Your Own Seedlings
+Steps to Start Your Seedlings

 This project might seem overwhelming at first, but if you take it step by step you’ll be off to a great start!
-Let’s begin with what you need for your indoor seed set up.
+Let’s begin with what you need for your indoor seed setup.

 • Seeds